Reviewed by

 This declaration should be signed by the company’s authorized signatory and may need to be notarized, depending on the agency.

-Step-by-Step Process: How to Obtain a Make in India Certificate?
+How to Get a Make in India Certificate?

 Obtaining your Make in India certificate involves a clear, multi-step process to verify your product's local content.
 This helps prove that your product is made in India and meets the government’s requirements.